 REPORT ON THE RESULTS OF DUE DILIGENCE PROCEDURES CONDUCTED ON MG PLC

-We are pleased to enclose our report setting out the results of the procedures we have conducted in connection with your due diligence in connection with CSFB’s recommended cash offer on behalf of Enron Investments plc, for the entire issued share capital of MG plc in accordance with the terms of our engagement letter dated 14 June 2000, a copy of which is attached in Appendix [ ] hereof.
+We are pleased to enclose our report setting out the results of the procedures we conducted in association with your due diligence on MG plc, in connection with CSFB’s recommended cash offer on behalf of Enron Investments plc, for the entire issued share capital of MG plc in accordance with the terms of our engagement letter dated 14 June 2000, a copy of which is attached in Appendix I hereof.

 The enclosed report has been prepared principally from information supplied by and obtained from discussions with the Directors, employees and agents of MG plc and its subsidiaries pursuant to the scope of the work agreed in the engagement letter.
 As agreed with you in our engagement letter, unless otherwise stated in our report, we have not sought to verify the information contained herein nor to perform the procedures necessary to enable us to express an audit opinion on any of the financial or non-financial information contained in this report.
 Indeed, as you will appreciate, much of the additional, non- financial information contained in this report cannot be subjected to audit or otherwise independently verified.